-The Chase Sapphire Preferred® Card Card is one of the most versatile credit cards out there on the US credit card market.
+The Chase Sapphire Preferred® Card is one of the most versatile credit cards out there on the US credit card market.
 It has an affordable annual fee of $95, earns Chase Ultimate Rewards points, which are some of the most valuable points out there, and often gives big welcome bonuses for new card holders.
 In this review we will go through the pros and cons, (and yes there are a few cons) of this card.

 Welcome Bonus